Pylons/pyramid/docs/narr/urldispatch.rst

 ---------

-The context object passed to a view found as the result of URL dispatch will by default be an instance of the ``repoze.bfg.urldispatch.DefaultRoutesContext`` object.
+The context object passed to a view found as the result of URL dispatch will by default be an instance of the object returned by the default :term:`root factory`.
 You can override this behavior by passing in a ``factory`` argument to the ZCML directive for a particular route.
-The ``factory`` should be a callable that accepts arbitrary keyword arguments and returns an instance of a class that will be the context used by the view.
+The ``factory`` should be a callable that accepts a WSGI environment and returns an instance of a class that will be the context used by the view.

 An example of using a route with a factory: